psychemedia/storytelling-notes/hand-of-glory.md

 One autumnal evening, when the lads and lasses were tired of romping and playing on the village green, a suggestion was made that we should go and sit with old Jenny, around the cottage fire, to listen to one of her famous tales.
 This proposal was no sooner made than away ran the whole party, shouting and laughing, until they came nigh the door, when all the merriment suddenly ceased.
 One of the boys more venturesome than the rest, lifted the latch, and boldly walking to where the old woman sat, quietly sucking a short black pipe, explained our errand.
 The poor lonesome thing, perhaps, was glad of a little company to beguile the long tedious hours, therefore she gave us a hearty welcome.
 We were not long in settling ourselves, as well as we could under the circumstances, around the "ingle nook," chairs and stools there were not, but eager for a tale, we made ourselves quite comfortable, seated on the broken and uneven flags.

 Jenny sat with her eyes closed, evidently engaged in deep thought, ever and anon rolling great thick clouds of smoke from her lips, out of the short black cutty pipe.
-After waiting patiently for some minutes she began to narrrate the story.
+After waiting patiently for some minutes she began to narrate the story.

 " When in service, I lived for several years at Farmer Smith's, at Drummerton ; it was a lonely spot, level with the adjoining marshes, and not a sign of any house or other habitation was to be seen.
 In those days it was no uncommon news to hear both of burglaries and highway robberies, so it made us very careful to secure every door, and to keep several good house dogs, for we did not know how soon our turn might arive.